-The free Navy Pier Trolley now stops at the Art Institute of Chicago.
+The free Navy Pier Trolley now stops at the Art Institute of Chicago on the Monroe Street side of the Modern Wing.
 This stop is also directly across the street from Millennium Park.
 See trolley stop information below.

 Navy Pier Trolley Schedule and Route Map 2017 Schedule Route Map

 Navy Pier Trolley #2 (operates Memorial Day to Labor Day only):

 Navy Pier has a free trolley (it looks like a big golf cart) that goes back and forth along the north side of the pier from Giordano’s at the main entrance to Entrance 1.
 Entrance 1 is located mid-way along the Pier and across from Riva.
 This trolley runs from 10AM daily to one hour before closing on Wednesday, Saturday and special Fireworks nights.
 On other nights it runs until 1/2 hour before closing.
 This trolley doesn’t run on a schedule as it depends on traffic along the north side of the pier where the parking garage entrance and exits are located.

 The Randolph Street Market offers one free trolley: NOT RUNNING AGAIN UNTIL 2018

 This Trolley is only operational for the May through September indoor/outdoor markets: May 27-28, 2017, June 24-25, 2017, July 29-30, 2017, August 26-27, 2017 and September 23-24, 2017.
 Departure and arrival times may fluctuate due to traffic in the City.
 These trolleys can get very full and you may not be able to get on if the crowd is too large and have to catch the next one.
 They are not air conditioned and there are no seat belts.
 RSM Trolley – Michigan Avenue route/Get a free ride to/from Water Tower to the West Loop